jemin555/CSHELL/README.md

-and  J@ framework focused for Mathematical statistics and  Datascience in year  2017 and  such  concept is  now  removed   and  updated  in  oakjava7(Java7.0)... and  now  only  mathematical  statistics concept  is  now found in j@  at  JDollarpart2..
+and  J@ framework focused for Mathematical statistics and  Datascience in year  2017 and  such  concept is  now  removed   and  updated  in  oakjava7(Java7.0)... and  now  only  mathematical  statistics concept  is  now found in j@  at  JDollarpart2.. and  AJAVA  at  J$part2   is  focused at   year  2017  with  DeepLearning Concept..

 c) JDollarpart3 =>  WSON,J$AGENT,etc